Mastering the Camera: The Exposure Triangle Explained Simply

 Small number = More light

-Shutter spreed :Shutter
+Shutter speed :Shutter

 That’s what makes the “click-clack” sound.